Liam Gerrard: Career

-Gerrard also works extensively as a voiceover artist and was nominated for a BAFTA for his film Walter Tull: Britain's First Black Officer.
-He has narrated over 100 audiobooks including the Tom Delonge series Poet Anderson.
+Gerrard also works as a voiceover artist and was nominated for a BAFTA for his film Walter Tull: Britain's First Black Officer.
+He has narrated over 250 audiobooks including the Tom Delonge series Poet Anderson.
+In March 2024 he was nominated for an Audie Award in Hollywood for The Adventures of Finn MacCool & Other Irish Folk Tales which he edited and narrated.
+He narrates the Katherine Addison fantasy series The Cemeteries of Amalo.